The Hidden Side Effects of Colouring Shampoo You Should Know

 Allergic reaction risk Moderate β€” if PPD present High β€” PPD + resorcinol typically both present

-Scalp dryness Moderate with sulphate formulas / frequent use High β€” developer and alkalisers are very drying
+Scalp dryness Moderate with sulphate formulas High β€” developer and alkalisers are very drying

 Skin/scalp staining Common β€” especially dark shades High β€” permanent staining possible if left on skin